Protiviti-JSargent/ficam-access/pages/PACS-guide.md

 * **PIN Pad - (Core Component)**

 Used in conjunction with the PIV Reader to provide two-factor authentication.
-Personnel will present their PIV Card to the PIV Reader, and based on the level of security required for the facility, the system may require the PIV-cardholder to enter their Personal Identification number (PIN).
+Personnel will present their PIV Card to the PIV Reader, and based on the level of security required for the facility, the system may require the PIV cardholder to enter their Personal Identification number (PIN).
 This provides two-factor authentication to enter the facility (something you have (PIV Card) and something you know (PIN)).

 *	**Fingerprint sensor**

 Used with PIV Card Readers and the Pin Pad to provide three-factor authentication.
-The fingerprint sensor can be used to access biometric data stored on the PIV Card to provide physical access to a Federal facility.
+The fingerprint sensor can be used to access biometric data stored on the PIV Card to provide physical access to a federal facility.
 Off-Card Biometric Comparison requires a PIN to be utilized with your finger print Biometric.
 The fingerprint sensor will also require a PIN Pad to allow the PIV Card PIN to be entered.
 On Card Biometric Comparison (OCC) doesn’t require a PIN Pad but no OCC Biometric reader has been submitted to the GSA for approval.

 *	**Other biometric modalities**